 But here’s the paradox, simplicity is a complicated process.
-However, fortunately, you don’t have to spend years at design collage to achieve it; research transparent logo design to understand the process.
+However, fortunately, you don’t have to spend years at a design college to achieve it; research transparent logo design to understand the process.

 Here are the three main reasons your logo has to be simple:

-- Your logo has to be versatile, so it’s scalable without loss of clarity, making it suitable for all your marketing platforms.
+- Your logo has to be versatile, so it’s scalable without losing clarity, making it suitable for all your marketing platforms.
 Such as your website’s header, social media avatar, email signature, and printed merchandise.
 All of which help create brand recognition.

 - Simplicity enables viewers to understand and connect with your logo at first glance.

-- On average, people have to see a logo six times before remembering it.
+- On average, people must see a logo six times before remembering it.
 The simpler your design, the more memorable it will be.

-You can achieve all of these by using only one or two fonts, a basic and relevant icon, and only adding color once you’re happy with the basic design.
+You can achieve these by using only one or two fonts, an essential and relevant icon, and only adding color once you’re happy with the basic design.

 4. Using an inappropriate font

 Underestimating the importance of font choice and choosing fonts at random is another rookie mistake.
-It’s important to choose fonts that match your brand’s personality; otherwise, you’ll send conflicting messages to your audience, which can leave them second, guessing what it is you’re trying to say.
+It’s important to choose fonts that match your brand’s personality; otherwise, you’ll send conflicting messages to your audience, leaving them second-guessing what it is you’re trying to say.

 You should find the right fonts for your logo when implementing the first two steps of this post (researching your competitors and designing with your audience in mind).
 To ensure you choose ones that match your message, create two or three alternative versions, then ask friends or family how they feel when they see them.